library('extraDistr')

 this shows that each agent is encoded as a list of four objects:

-• the array counts, containing the counts \(\color[RGB]{34,136,51}\# z\)
+, containing the counts \(\color[RGB]{34,136,51}\# z\) - the vector

-• the vector alphas, containing the values of \(2^k\)
+, containing the values of \(2^k\) - the vector

-• the vector palphas, containing the updated probabilities about the required amount of training data
+, containing the updated probabilities about the required amount of training data

 The agent has internally guessed how many training data should be necessary to affect its prior beliefs.
-We can peek at its guess by plotting the alphas parameters against the palphas probabilities:
+We can peek at its guess by plotting the alphas

-xlab='required number of training data', ylab='probability')
+xlab = 'required number of training data', ylab = 'probability')

 The most probable amount seems to be of the order of magnitude of 2000 units.

-Note that you can see the complete list of variates and their domains by simply calling dimnames(opmall$counts) (or any relevant agent-object name instead of opmall).
-Here is the beginning of the list:
+Note that you can see the complete list of variates and their domains by simply calling dimnames(opmall$counts)

 head(dimnames(opmall$counts))